bobek/bobek.cz/source/blog/2019/workplace2slack/index.html.md

 Couple things happening here -- as you can see Router is Plug by itself and also defines plug pipeline (`:match`, `Plug.RequestId`, `Plug.Logger`, `Plug.Parsers`, `:dispatch`).
 The really needed are only `:match` and `:dispatch`.
 I am using others to:

-- inject an unique `reques_id` or use one received in http header `X-Request-Id` it will also be added as metadata to Logger.
+- inject a unique `request_id` or use one received in http header `X-Request-Id` it will also be added as metadata to Logger.
 This is done via `Plug.RequesId` plug.
 - enable logging of requests through `Plug.Logger`.
 This will result in log messages like
 ```
 07:43:00.314 request_id=fffe6acb5ab42be03aecef339a97f690 [info] POST /workplace